open/close all folders

 - Artificial Limbs: His right leg and left arm and mechanical.

 - Gentle Giant: Physically enormous, wouldn't hurt a fly.

-- Huge Guy, Tiny Girl: He towers over Mira.
-With Mira.
+- Huge Guy, Tiny Girl: With Mira, whom he towers over.

 - Idiot Savant: Genius with tech, but cannot communicate with anyone but Mira.